University Instructional Facilities

 Tom also has the task of reviewing and recommending new equipment for classrooms and determining the proper furniture for each of our GPC's.
 Desired seating capacity, type of furniture needed for the educational paradigm, appropriate lighting requirements, color scheme and barrier-free design are just some of the issues that must be addressed in each classroom design.

 Tom is charged with the task of in addition to planning the best time to renovate.
 Our GPC's are used very heavily, so renovation projects require a lot of pre-planning as alternative space must be identified for classes if renovations occur during the semester.
 Tom works closely with the planners, university technology groups, telecommunication people, media-technology, police services, end users, estimators and renovation crews at OPP to make sure these projects happen in a timely fashion.
 Because classrooms are scheduled many semesters in advance, it is imperative that this work be completed on time so that the rooms are available for the first day of the scheduled semester.

 Mike Weaver serves as Facilities Coordinator for GPC’s, coordinating day-to-day issues that arise and must be addressed promptly.
 He is in charge of monitoring all classrooms for maintenance issues so our instructional facilities continue to be fully functional.

 Mike maintains a set of photographs and furniture layout drawings for each and every classroom showing all aspects of the room.
-Our Facilities Information System tracks the features in these rooms.
+Our LionSpace FIS tracks the features in these rooms.